babynus/projeqtor/branches/V8.3/projeqtor/docs/user/Gui.rst

          **Save active filter**

          * Active filter can be saved to reuse.
-         * Fill the filter name and click on |IconSave| to save the filter definition.
+         * Fill the filter name and click on |buttonIconSave| to save the filter definition.

       .. compound:: |B| Saved filters